icyphy/lf-buckler/README.md

 # Lingua Franca, nRF52, and Buckler

 This repo provides resources for using Lingua Franca to program an nRF52x Thread/BLE embedded board from Nordic Semiconductor with and without a Berkeley Buckler daughter card.
 The first part of this README assumes you have already set up your machine and have connected the board to a USB port.
 The second part explains how to do the setup.
-The code has been tested on macOS and Ubuntu, with a pre-configured Ubuntu virtual machine available at **FIXME**.
+The code has been tested on macOS and Ubuntu, with a pre-configured Ubuntu virtual machine available for download from [this Google Drive](https://drive.google.com/drive/folders/1jN6DjV-S9AAZPqaJNieDIQ9FXOE0bkLv).

 # Using Lingua Franca with the nRF52+Buckler